Archive-name: RGP_FAQ.RTF

 Subject: Want help with my machine

-Like, ya know, this is like, ya know, BAD.
-Is is a SS or EM?
+Like, ya know, this is BAD.
+Is is like wow! a SS or EM?
 Which system?
 Why should I help?

 Subject: Want help with Gottlieb EM

-Like, ya know, this is like wow!
-NOT QUITE AS BAD.
+Like, ya know, this is NOT QUITE AS BAD.

 Subject: Why does my GAUCHO do this?

-Like, ya know, this is like wow!
-A LITTLE BETTER, oh, baby, but there were several GAUCHO machines.
+Like, ya know, this is A LITTLE BETTER, oh, baby, but there were several GAUCHO machines.

 Subject: TECH: Reset problem with Gottlieb GAUCHO

-With hundreds of postin's every day, mostly, you need to get thuh point across in
+With hundreds of postin's every day, like, wow, you need to get thuh point across in

 the subject line.
 Help thuh readers choose to read your postin' and skip

 the others.
-Teaser subject lines not only aren't helpful, like, wow, they can elicit
+Teaser subject lines not only aren't helpful, like, they can elicit

 anger and frustration resultin' in you or your subject bein' killfiled!
-Oh, wow!
+Gag me with a SPOOOOON!

-That also means that when thuh time comes to sell your game, fer shure, the postin'
+That also means that when thuh time comes to sell your game, mostly, the postin'

 should give thuh NAME and CURRENT LOCATION (state/province or more local)